Cardinals vs. Mets Player Props Betting Odds

-Player prop bet odds for Pete Alonso, Nolan Arenado and others are listed when the New York Mets visit the St. Louis Cardinals at Busch Stadium on Thursday at 7:15 PM ET.
+Pete Alonso and Nolan Arenado are among the players with prop bets available when the New York Mets and the St. Louis Cardinals play at Busch Stadium on Friday (beginning at 8:15 PM ET).

 Bet on this matchup or its props with BetMGM!